nikitavoloboev/data/docs/travel/visited/europe.md

 There are [many nice EU countries with lower tax](https://www.youtube.com/watch?v=qnUa3BZLoSA) though that you can work from.

 I am also curious how you can make EU political system more efficient, right now it seems incredibly messy.
+I am not sure how to [stop the stagnation of EU financially](https://twitter.com/zebulgar/status/1525201411641856001).

 So far I lived in [Netherlands](netherlands.md), [Cyprus](cyprus.md) & [UK](united-kingdom.md) (think it might be part of EU again).
 Want to move to [Portugal](portugal.md) or [Georgia](georgia.md) next.